vreoo/Inventra/docs/ai-summaries.md

 ## Usage

-- When `ENABLE_AI_SUMMARY` is true and `HF_API_TOKEN` is present, background job processing requests the model once per `{jobId, sku}` and stores the structured results on each `ForecastResult`.
+- When `ENABLE_AI_SUMMARY` is true and `HF_API_TOKEN` is present, the frontend shows a “Generate AI summary” button per SKU in the results view.
+Clicking it calls `POST /api/forecast/{jobId}/ai-summary` with `{ "product_id": "SKU-001" }`.
-- The frontend renders the narrative inside the forecast results view.
-If AI summaries are enabled but a particular SKU is missing a response, the UI shows a non-blocking warning so planners fall back to numeric insights.
+- Responses are persisted back onto the job file, so subsequent refreshes reuse the generated summary unless you regenerate.
-- Job configuration can opt-in on a per-run basis with `config.enable_ai_summary = true`.
-The effective toggle is `ENABLE_AI_SUMMARY` **and** `config.enable_ai_summary`; if the env flag is off, per-run overrides are ignored for safety.
+- If AI summaries are disabled or misconfigured, the endpoint returns 503 and the button is hidden.

 ## Troubleshooting